- 1 What is Clinical Document Exchange?

 When you are ready, PCC Sales will send you the Carequality Connection Terms for your review and signature.
 This is an agreement to follow Carequality guidelines – there is no charge to you to participate in the Carequality Interoperability Framework.

 Train with PCC

-PCC will schedule a 1 hour training with you, in which you will:
+You will have a one-hour training with PCC’s Interoperability Implementation team, in which you will:

 - Learn about document exchange functionality

 - Review patient consent configuration options in PCC EHR